EvanDorsky/evandorsky.github.io/_film/2022-11-18-omoide-yokocho.md

   {% include series-photo.html i=i %}
 {% endfor %}

 The alley is dense but ends quickly.
-We had already eaten dinner, but we walked through the alley at least twice just to get our fill of the sights and smells.
+We had already eaten dinner, but we walked back and forth at least twice just to get our fill of the sights and smells.

 {% include series-photo.html i=7 %}